Retinal detachment: Prevention

+Patients at high risk for rhegmatogenous retinal detachment, such as those with myopia (nearsightedness), those who have had cataract surgery, those with a previous detachment in the other eye, and those with lattice degeneration or posterior vitreous detachment (PVD), should be educated on the symptoms and warning signs of retinal detachment and seek urgent treatment if they occur.
+They should also have regular eye exams, even if they are not experiencing symptoms.

+Individuals with certain types of retinal tears or breaks may require treatments such as lasers or freezing (cryotherapy) to prevent detachment.
+Additionally, these patients are advised to avoid contact sports, eye trauma, and other high-risk activities, and to wear protective eyewear to reduce the risk of eye injury.

 Treatment

 Rhegmatogenous retinal detachment typically requires prompt surgical intervention to preserve vision.
 The three main options include pneumatic retinopexy, vitrectomy, and scleral buckle.
 These are selected based on how the patient presents, including the number, location and size of retinal tears, surgeon preference, and cost.

 Pneumatic retinopexy

 Pneumatic retinopexy is an office-based procedure often used for small and uncomplicated retinal detachments, particularly those involving a single tear in the superior part of the retina.
 A gas bubble is injected into the vitreous cavity to push the retina back into place against the back of the eye.
 Additionally, freezing (cryotherapy) or lasers are used to seal the retinal tears and prevent further detachment.
 Following the procedure, patients are advised to maintain a specific head position to ensure the gas bubble remains in place over the tear and to facilitate proper healing.
 Patients must also avoid air travel, high altitudes, and scuba diving until the gas bubble dissolves.
 Over time, the gas bubble will be naturally replaced by the eye's vitreous fluid.